Researcher Spotlight: John P. Leonard, MD

 Please describe the trial, and its results, for our readers.

 We treated 38 patients with oral lenalidomide for three weeks of every four on an ongoing basis with an induction and maintenance phase (where doses were adjusted).
 Rituximab was administered once weekly for the first four weeks and then once every two months.
 Four centers (including Weill Cornell and New York Presbyterian) participated.
 The patient population was typical for mantle cell lymphoma based on age and disease characteristics.
 The most common side effects included low blood counts and some patients had rash.
-At the median follow-up of 30 months, 92 percent of the patients who were evaluable for response had objective An abnormal mass or swelling of tissue, that can occur anywhere in the body. shrinkage and about two-thirds were in a complete response (no evidence of lymphoma detectable on evaluation).
+At the median follow-up of 30 months, 92 percent of the patients who were evaluable for response had objective tumor shrinkage and about two-thirds were in a complete response (no evidence of lymphoma detectable on evaluation).
 Estimates at two years were that 85 percent of participants remained in remission.
 A response to treatment was associated with improvement in quality of life.
 We therefore concluded that combination biologic therapy consisting of lenalidomide plus rituximab is active as initial therapy for mantle-cell lymphoma.
 Additional follow-up of these patients is ongoing to better assess longer-term outcomes of this approach.

 What do you feel is the potential impact of this research, both on the understanding of MCL and treating the disease in the future?